wazo-platform/wazo-doc/source/administration/ivr/ivr.rst

 IVR external dial
 -----------------

-To call the script dp-ivr-exemple from an external phone, you must create an Incoming call and redirect the call to the script dp-ivr-exemple with the command :
+To call the script dp-ivr-exemple from an external phone, you must create an incoming call and redirect the call to the script dp-ivr-exemple with the command :

 ::